theogiraudet/Bookshelf/docs/modules/block.md

   **State**: Blocks are placed in the world.
 ```

-*Randomly fill an area with stone or air and use a say command when finished:*
+*Example: Randomly fill an area with stone or air and use a say command when finished:*

 ```mcfunction
 # Setup the input